Lozenge (shape): Heraldry

 The lozenge in heraldry is a diamond-shaped charge, usually somewhat narrower than it is tall.
 A mascle is a voided lozenge—that is, a lozenge with a lozenge-shaped hole in the middle—and the rarer rustre is a lozenge containing a circular hole.
 A field covered in a pattern of lozenges is described as lozengy; a similar field of mascles is masculy.

 Mathematics

 In axiomatic set theory, the lozenge refers to the principles known collectively as the diamond principle.

 Medicine

 Cough tablets have taken the name lozenge, based on their original shape.
 According to the Oxford English Dictionary the first use of this sense was in 1530.

 In Finland, the lozenge is associated with salmiak, through Apteekin Salmiakki.
 Thus, the lozenge is commonly called salmiakkikuvio "salmiak shape".
 The pattern is often used even if the candy is not actually lozenge-shaped.

 Military insignia

 Finland

-In Finnish military ranks, the lozenge is found in the insignia of conscript officer students (one lozenge) and conscript officer candidates (two lozenges).
+In the Finnish military, the lozenge symbol is used in the insignia of conscripts undergoing officer training to signify their rank and progress.
+Conscript Officer Students, who are still in the early stages of their training, wear an insignia with one lozenge.
+As they advance in their training, they become Conscript Officer Candidates, identified by an insignia with two lozenges.
+This progression marks their nearing completion of officer training, with the lozenge serving as a clear visual indicator of their status.